2023 Audi Q5 Sportback

 Is the Q5 Sportback a good value?
 Build quality is a hallmark of Audi vehicles, and the Q5 Sportback is true to the brand.
 The interior panels exhibit a tight fit throughout the cabin, and there's an interesting mixture of authentic metals, leathers and woods inside.
 Some competitors do a better job of wowing you with crystals or flashy styling, but the Q5 Sportback brings a lot to the table.

 The Sportback's base price is appealing for a luxury SUV considering you get standard all-wheel drive.
-But by the time you get up to the Prestige trim, pretty much every rival offers the same impressive set of features.
+But by the time you move up to the Prestige trim, pretty much every rival offers the same impressive set of features.
 There isn't a whole lot that separates the Audi from the pack at this price.
-Audi offers only four years/50,000 miles of coverage for the basic and powertrain warranties, which is merely average for the class.
+Audi offers four years/50,000 miles of coverage for the basic and powertrain warranties, which is merely average for the class.

 The Sportback's base price is appealing for a luxury SUV considering you get standard all-wheel drive.
-But by the time you get up to the Prestige trim, pretty much every rival offers the same impressive set of features.
+But by the time you move up to the Prestige trim, pretty much every rival offers the same impressive set of features.
 There isn't a whole lot that separates the Audi from the pack at this price.
-Audi offers only four years/50,000 miles of coverage for the basic and powertrain warranties, which is merely average for the class.
+Audi offers four years/50,000 miles of coverage for the basic and powertrain warranties, which is merely average for the class.

 Wildcard